Cygnut/chatty/README.md

     'Oy, you used a bad word!
 Get out.'

 ### Implementation
-All bots should extend the Bot class (in Bot.js), following the examples provided by this codebase.
+All bots should extend the Bot class (in Bot.ts), following the examples provided by this codebase.

 ### Configuration
 All bots plugins in the /bots folder are loaded.
 Any bot specific configuration should be placed in the top level bots.config file, which takes the following form: